-The Corona Effect - Part One
+The Corona Effect - Technology & Coaching

 The current Corona Virus pandemic is a leveler, a brake and an exposer.
 The virus knows no borders and has stopped commerce and social constructs with frightening and neck-snapping speed.
 It has exposed the fragility of our societies, the frailty of our economies and our collective failure to prepare when preparation has long been possible.
 Tragically, thousands have died.
 More will die in the coming days and weeks.
 And as we shelter at home, hoping to return to a normal routine that really will never return in the same form, the most important thing we can do is recognize what has been exposed and fix it.

 When the tide goes out, we see who's been swimming naked. - Warren Buffet